With the Setup you tell Mail Archiver X, what to archive and into which format. The Setup for archival consists of four tab sheets.

 Select Gmail as authentication method.
 If your Gmail address is "firstname.lastname@example.org" then your username is "username".
 The servername is the usual "imap.gmail.com".
 You don't need to enter a password.
 After clicking on the Check button you will see a small window where you have to enter the email address followed by the password.

-The second tab sheet "Mailboxes" gives you options to restrict the archival of mails by date and move archived mails to the trash.
+The second tab sheet "Options" (renamed from "Mailboxes" in version 5) gives you options to restrict the archival of mails by date and move archived mails to the trash.

 Mail Archiver X can move your mails to the trash of the mail application after archival with the option "Move to Trash".
 The mails aren't deleted, but are only moved to the trash.
 If you made an error you can still restore the mails.
 However, the original mailbox can't be recovered.
 Also, if your mail client is set to automatically delete mails after a certain amount of days your mails may be deleted automatically.
 The following screenshot shows this option for Mail: